-The word – try to capture the daily word in an image.
+The words – try to capture the daily word in an image.
 Think about what you want to say in the text and that may influence the photo.

-Filters – I posted on this recently but if you want to use the filters within Instagram, try to decide on one you like and stick with it.
+Filters – If you want to use the filters within Instagram, try to decide on the one you like and stick with it.
 You want to create consistency in your images and on your Instagram feed.
 Using too many filters just looks messy.
 Check out this post from Canva on the most popular filters and where to use them.

 Hashtags – Be sure to use the group hashtag: #FebruaryChallenge so that way we can all follow along and see what other amazing businesses in our community are posting!
 On my example post above (Day 1) you’ll see that I’ve included some other hashtags that are relevant to my business.
 So add these too.
 It would seem that 11 is the magic number when it comes to hashtags so use them!
 If you’re not sure what hashtags to use, look what other people are using within your sector.
 As you type in a hashtag on Instagram it will tell you how popular it is.
 Build up a list of hashtags and use them when they’re relevant to your post.